technolaji/github4s/docs/src/main/tut/pull_request.md

 reference.

 ## Create a pull request
-If you want to create a pull request, there are two ways to create a pull request.
+If you want to create a pull request, you can follow two different methods.

-One the one hand, we can pass the following parameters:
+On the one hand, we can pass the following parameters:

  - the repository coordinates (`owner` and `name` of the repository).
  - `title` (as part of the `NewPullRequestData` object): Title for the pull request.